Skip to main content

 Overview

-Before deploying vLLM, you need to set up the infrastructure components that will handle external traffic routing and TLS certificate management.
-This step installs Traefik (for ingress) and cert-manager (for automatic SSL certificates).
+Before you deploy vLLM, set up the infrastructure components that handle external traffic routing and TLS certificate management.
+This step installs Traefik (for ingress) and cert-manager (for automatic SSL certificates), so that the vLLM service you deploy in later steps is reachable from outside the cluster over HTTPS.
+This page is for cluster operators who have already provisioned a CKS cluster and have helm and kubectl configured to target it.

 Step 1: Add CoreWeave Helm repository